poenmasem/GetPrivacy/README.md

   - [Audacium](https://github.com/SartoxOnlyGNU/audacium) - Audacity fork without Telemetry and with new features.

 * [Ardour](https://ardour.org/) - Ardour is a hard disk recorder and digital audio workstation application that runs on Linux, macOS, FreeBSD and Microsoft Windows.

-* [Ocenaudio](https://www.ocenaudio.com/) - Ocenaudio is a cross-platform audio editor with an impressive set of features.
-It is available for Windows, Linux and Mac OS, and free to download and use.

-* [Wavosaur](https://www.wavosaur.com/) - Wavosaur is a cool free sound editor, audio editor, wav editor software for editing, processing and recording sounds, wav and mp3 files.

 Related:
 * [Awesome Privacy](https://github.com/pluja/awesome-privacy#video-and-audio) - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.